 Lakeland Passes is Cycle Britain’s tour, inspired by the Fred Whitton, recognised as one of cycling’s hardest one-day sportives.
-Our two-day itinerary allows more riders to tackle this epic route, but even over two days it remains a tough challenge.
+Our two-day itinerary allows cyclists to tackle this epic route with full support and coaching sessions inlcluded.
+Even over two days it remains a tough challenge.
 The elevation profile resembles the teeth of a crocodile, climbing up and whizzing down six of the Lake District’s most legendary climbs.
 These are mountain passes of fierce repute whose names evoke a mix of terror and excitement in even the most steely-legged cyclist: Honister, Hardknott, Kirkstone, Wrynose… Each climb seems to stretch forever.
 Brutal gradients tax tired legs.
 This route is a rite of passage for every road cyclist – and with the support of Cycle Britain, your attempt will be a success.

 Of course, the backdrop for this grand theatre of cycling is the Lake District National Park, which offers some of England’s most rugged and remote landscapes.
 Panoramic cycling abounds as you pedal past glittering lakes and head into mountain scenery that verges on the alpine.

 Over 2 days we rode all 6 major mountain passes including the infamous Honister Pass and Hardknott Pass on a grand tour of the Lake District.
 I had forgotten just how beautiful the UK can be.
 The support van followed us in case of mechanical failures or in case any participants could not make the ascents.
 The van set up frequent welcome feed stops en route, occasionally at the tops of the mountain passes.